Literature / Special Circumstances

 - Shutting Up Now: Spoken word for word by Hjalmar to Sharice during their quest to rescue Janea, in Queen of Wands.

-- Strawman Political: You did see "John Ringo" mentioned above, yes?
+- Straw Character: You did see "John Ringo" mentioned above, yes?

 - Suddenly Sexuality: At the very end of Queen of Wands it's revealed that Barbara's husband is cheating on her with another man

-- Title Drop: Barbara's T-shirt is prophesied by a voodoo priestess.
+- Title Drop: Barbara's T-shirt is prophesied by a voodoo priestess in the first book.

 - You All Meet in an Inn: Invoked in Queen of Wands by Hjalmar.